KittoniuM/win200/README.md

  The last cheat I ever created ( or well not really last, made one more after this but didn't finish tha one ).
 Releasing it because it even I sold a copy because of it being leaked to Leystryku, and Leystryku claiming credit.
 Since even a year after it's still happening, I decide that it's time to release it.

- Introducing Win200, a revolutionizing multiaimhack for videogames!
+ Introducing Win200, a revolutionizing multi hack (contain aim bot ) for videogames!

 Features: